Fowler Museum at UCLA

-The Fowler Museum at UCLA, commonly known as The Fowler, and formerly Museum of Cultural History and Fowler Museum of Cultural History, is a museum on the campus of the University of California, Los Angeles (UCLA) which explores art and material culture primarily from Africa, Asia and the Pacific, and the Americas, past and present.
+The Fowler Museum at UCLA (commonly known as The Fowler, and formerly Museum of Cultural History and Fowler Museum of Cultural History) is a museum on the campus of the University of California, Los Angeles (UCLA) which explores art and material culture primarily from Africa, Asia and the Pacific, and the Americas, past and present.

 The Fowler is generally home to three to six art exhibitions and also acts as a venue for lectures on cultural topics, musical performances, art workshops, family programs, festivals and more.
 The Fowler is located in the northern part of UCLA's Westwood Campus, adjacent to Royce Hall and Glorya Kaufman Hall.

-The museum is operated under the jurisdiction of UCLA School of the Arts and Architecture (UCLA Arts).
+The museum is operated under the jurisdiction of UCLA School of the Arts and Architecture.

 History

 The museum was established in 1963 by then UCLA Chancellor Franklin D. Murphy as the Museum and Laboratories of Ethnic Arts and Technology.
 Its first home was in the basement of Haines Hall on the UCLA campus.
 The goal of this new museum was to consolidate the various collections of non-Western art and artifacts on campus.
 In addition to active collecting, the museum initiated research projects, fieldwork, exhibitions and publications.

 In 1971, the name was changed to the Museum of Cultural History and by 1975, its collections, in numbers and in quality, ranked it among the top four university museums in the country, a stature it retains to the present day.

-In 1981, UCLA Chancellor Charles E. Young, along with museum director, Christopher B. Donnan, developed a vision for a new building that would fully exhibit the immense collection.
+In 1981, UCLA Chancellor Charles E. Young, along with museum director, Christopher B. Donnan, developed a plan for a new building to better exhibit the collection.
 The $22-million structure, designed by architects Arnold C. Savrann and John Carl Warnecke, was funded by both private gifts and state resources.
 The large facility called the Fowler Museum of Cultural History opened on September 30, 1992, named in recognition of lead support by the Fowler Foundation and the family of collector and inventor Francis E. Fowler Jr., former owner of Southern Comfort.
 In 1996, Doran H. Ross became the director of the Fowler.
 In 2006, the name of the museum was formally changed to the Fowler Museum at UCLA.

-Fowler at Fifty

-In the fall of 2013, the museum launched its fiftieth anniversary celebration with a night of festivities and the opening of eight special exhibitions from its global collections.
-The eight exhibitions, which ran through winter and spring of 2014, were: